-- 11 In the first phase of data collection (April 2014), the HCC contacted eleven (11) supermarkets and the data collected covered all product categories sold in supermarkets.
-This was followed by a statistical data analysis of the six (6) most important supermarkets in order to draw conclusions about those product categories that are of interest for further research.
-From the evaluation of the data, in September 2015, 11 product categories were finally selected, which are the focus of the present sector inquiry (Chapter 3 below). - 12 During the second phase of data collection (November 2015) the number of survey participants has increased to a total of twenty-two (22) and the requested data have focused on the specific product categories.
+- evaluation of the data, in September 2015, 11 product categories were finally selected, which are the focus of the present sector inquiry(Chapter 3 below). - 13 During the second phase of data collection (November 2015) the number of survey participants has increased to a total of twenty-two (22) and the requested data have focused on the specific product categories.